joealewine/blockchain-rhos/howto/ibp-console-ha-ca.md

 ## Configuring CA replica sets
 {: #ibp-console-build-ha-ca-replica-sets}

 When a Kubernetes pod becomes unavailable, Kubernetes immediately attempts to restart it.
-However, if your SLA requires zero downtime for your CA, you can configure replica sets for your CA. A replica set is a Kubernetes mechanism that is used to guarantee the availability of the pod.
+However, if your SLA requires zero downtime, you can configure replica sets for your CA. A replica set is a Kubernetes mechanism that is used to guarantee the availability of the pod.
 The use of replica sets ensures that multiple replicas of the pod are running at all times.
 If one of the CA replicas becomes unavailable, Kubernetes immediately switches to another CA replica, therefore there is no downtime while you wait for the pod to restart.
 The replica uses data from the same shared database so that the CA can continue to seamlessly process requests.
 If CA replica sets are required for your business, the {{site.data.keyword.blockchainfull_notm}} Platform requires the CA to use an instance of a `PostgreSQL` database.
 Thus, before you can configure CA replica sets, you are responsible for configuring an instance of the `PostgreSQL` database.

 ### Deploying a PostgreSQL database
 {: #ibp-console-build-ha-ca-postgresql}